-Jones graduated from Northwestern University’s Medill School of Journalism with a bachelor’s degree in broadcast journalism and Spanish.
+Jones is a graduate of Northwestern University’s Medill School of Journalism with a bachelor’s degree in broadcast journalism and Spanish.
 She lives with her husband Uche Ojeh in Manhattan with their 9-year-old twin son and daughter, Uche and Clara, and their 12-year-old son, Kayin.